-A M Carrim Attorneys 015 293 1700 Badau Film and Video Production Active Claim for damages of and loss of income amounting to R1 560 841-10 after The Plaintiff hired the Ramokgopa Stadium for an event and the event could no take place due to the unavailability of 0 1 560 841 SC Mduhluli 015 291 5440 Hlako Active electricity Counter Claim on recovery of performance Settlement talks with the Plaintiff in progress 300 000 300 000 Mohale Incorporated 015 291 3645 Sedima Business Enterprise Active bonus Serve the Municipality with simple summons based on failure to pay for work done after the Plaintiff alleged that it entered into SLA with the Municipality in January 2017 305 000 305 000 None Pothole Cover Closed Letter of Demand on The Prescription period run on the 12th of August 2020, The matter is closed in line with Prescription ACT 68 of 1969 0 970 None Nkotheleni Business Enterprise Active Served Combined Summons based on failure to pay for services rendered by the Plaintiff after she has catered food to the Municipality 21 420 21 420
+A M Carrim Active The Plaintiff indicated an 0 1 560 841 Badau Film Claim for intention to stop litigating and Video Attornevs 015 damages of 293 1700 Production and loss of against the Municipality as income per letter dated 11 June 2021, The Municipality is amounting to R1 560 awaiting notice of Withdrawal from the Plaintiff.
+841-10 after The Plaintiff hired the Ramokgopa Stadium for an event and the event could not take place due to the unavailability of electricity SC Mduhluli Hlako Active Counter Claim Settlement talks with the 300 000 300 000 015 291 5440 on recovery of Plaintiff in progress performance bonus 305 000 305 000 Mohale Sedima Active Serve the The Matter in Court and will proceed on 12 September Incorporated Business Municipality 015 291 3645 Enterprise with simple 2021 summons based on failure to pay for work done after the Plaintiff alleged that it entered into SLA with the Municipality in January 2017 None Pothole Cover Closed Letter of The Prescription period run 0 970 Demand on on the 12th of August 2020, damages as a The matter is closed in line result of with Prescription ACT 68 of pothole on the 1969 road amounting to R970 Nkotheleni Active Served A Plaintiff has proposed 21 4 20 21 420 None Business Combined settlement agreement with Enterprise Summons the municipality .
+A follow up meeting to discuss based on failure to pay settlement terms to be convened by the parties. for services rendered by the Plaintiff after she has catered food to the Municipality